Now in early access

 Questions, answered.

-What is Film Positivizer?
+What is Positiver?

 A desktop app that converts scanned color and black-and-white film negatives into finished positive images, with color correction, editing, and batch export built in.